statsig-io/statsigstatus/incident_report.md

-#### 2/24/2022, Ongoing
+#### 2/24/2022, 42 minutes

-11:45
+Mitigated/Fixed

-We are aware of an issue with console and API errors and are actively investigating
+11:10 Elevated rates of console and API errors related to a caching change

+11:52 Resolved.
+All services functioning normally.

+---

 #### 2/16/2022, 12:20hrs PT